 Upside-Down Apple Pecan Pie

-This clever recipe comes courtesy of Southern Kitchen reader Joann Conway, who won our 2017 holiday pie recipe contest, and combines two of our favorite pies in one.
-Conway said she was first inspired to make the pie while traveling and picking up a free booklet containing a similar recipe.
+This clever recipe combines two of our favorite pies in one.
 The original recipe, by Elizabeth Deer, was a winner of the North Carolina Consumer Apple Recipe contest in 2004.
-Conway, however, has upped the molasses flavor by using all brown sugar and increased the ooey gooey sauce by adding more butter to the base.
-Home-mixed apple pie spice also helped to build flavor and a lighter touch with the pecans makes for a more eleg ant presentation.
+Southern Kitchen reader Joann Conway upped the molasses flavor by using all brown sugar and added more butter to the base.
+Home-mixed apple pie spice also helped to build flavor, while a lighter touch with the pecans makes for an elegant presentation.
+Get the recipe

 Bourbon-Pecan Cranberry Sauce

 Many people default to using canned cranberry sauce come Thanksgiving, but making it from scratch is very easy and far tastier — especially when you mix in Southern bourbon and pecans.
-Those pecans bring crunch and nuttiness to the usually just tangy-sweet sauce, and makes the dish as Southern as can be.
+Those pecans bring crunch and nuttiness to the usually just tangy-sweet sauce and make the dish as Southern as can be.
+Get the recipe

 Fire-Roasted Sweet Potatoes with Pecans